 INVESTMENT & FOREIGN EXCHANGE

-The Bank's total gross investment as on 31.03.2017 was Rs28080.16 crore with aportfolio composition consistent with the corporate requirement risk perception andinvestment policy ofthe Bank.
+The Bank's total gross investment as on 31.03.2018 was Rs.33150.03 crore with aportfolio composition consistent with the organization requirement risk perception andinvestment policy ofthe Bank.

 HUMAN RESOURCE MANAGEMENT